 The Alexa Smart Home capabilities that your product supports, such as PowerController.
 The capabilities define the Alexa utterances your customers can use and the Alexa app control page they interact with.
-See Supported Alexa smart home capabilities for more information.
+For details, see Supported Alexa smart home capabilities.

 Your product's display category, such as

 LIGHT.
 The display category ensures that your product appears in the correct category in the Alexa app, with the correct iconography.
-See Alexa Discovery - Display Categories for more information.
+For details, see Display Categories.

 See How Alexa Connect Kit works for an explanation of how your physical product, ACK managed services, and the ACK console work together.

 Enable rapid prototyping

 When you build a physical product with Alexa Connect Kit, you incorporate the ACK module into your physical product's printed circuit board assembly (PCBA).
 ACK modules come from a module manufacturer as generic hardware, and do not represent any specific product or functionality.
 Virtual products allow you to easily convert a generic module or an ACK Development Kit into a prototype so that you can test your Alexa utterances and overall customer experience.
 This is possible because each virtual product has unique metadata that enables authentication of an ACK module as your product.
 To convert an ACK module to your specific virtual product you use the provisioning along with your product's metadata to move a module from the module provisioned state to the product provisioned state.
-For more information, see the Module Life Cycle Overview.
+For details, see Module Life Cycle.

 A single place for product activities

 As part of developing and launching a smart product you will need to review individual device logs, conduct over the air firmware updates*, review business intelligence data, edit your product's Alexa Smart Home capabilities, and execute many other activities.
 Your virtual product in the ACK console is the reference that coordinates these activities.
 For example, you can coordinate over the air updates* for your products.
 See Alexa Connect Kit Features for more information about the available features.